Uchemena/Save-the-data-and-attachment-of-an-item-from-a-SharePoint-list-to-another-SharePoint-list/README.md

    ![figure18.png](/Images/figure18.png)
-   Figure 18:
+   Figure 18: The action, Get attachment content with the SharePoint site and list selected.

 14. In the Get attachment content action, on Id

    ![figure19.png](/Images/figure19.png)
-   Figure 19:
+   Figure 19: The Get attacment content action with the dynamic contents ID and Id selected.

-15. In the Apply to each action, click on Add an action, search and add the action **Create file** (this is SharePoint action).
+15. In the Apply to each action, click on **Add an action**, search and add the action **Create file** (this is SharePoint action).
 In the Site Address select your SharePoint site.
 This is will save the attachments gotten in SharePoint list A.

    ![figure20.png](/Images/figure20.png)
-   Figure 20:
+   Figure 20: The action, Create file.

 16. In the Create file action, on Folder path; click on the **folder icon** and then select your Document library.
-Here I will be selecting the folder Customers Complaint Database
+Here I will be selecting the folder Customers Complaint Database.

    ![figure21.png](/Images/figure21.png)